RosettaCommons/demos/protocol_capture/2014/MP_SymDock/README.txt

    later be used to re-assemble the complex based on a generated symmetry definition.
 A version of these generated input files are provided in the example_symmetry_files/ directory

-   First, create the asymmetric input structure and symmetry definition file using the make_symmdef_file.pl script.
+   First, create the asymmetric input structure and symmetry definition file from the refined symmetric complex using the make_symmdef_file.pl script.
 An example commandline is provided below:

    Rosetta/main/source/src/apps/public/symmetry/make_symmdef_file.pl -p 1bl8_refined.pdb -a A -i B:4 > 1bl8.c4.symm